sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Applications act as producers of events.

-Event consumer in eventd container is informed by redis whenever a new event is produced.
+Event consumer class in eventd container receives and processess the event whenever a new one is produced.
 Event consumer manages received events, updates event history table and current alarm table and invokes logging API, which constructs message and sends it over to syslog.

 Operator can chose to change properties of events with the help of event severity profile.
 Default